EternallLight/cordova-plugin-openwith-ios/README.md

 Unfortunately, this is not working on iOS.
 The user can still select the "Back-to-app" button visible on the top left.
 Make sure your UI shows the user that he can now safely go back to what he was doing.

+## Troubleshooting

+Issue: I cannot see my app in share targets

+Solution: Check that the both main app and sharing extension have the same iOS version in deploying target (see General -> Deployment info tab in Xcode)

+Issue: I get conflicting provisioning settings error when I try to archive to submit an iOS app

+Solution: Uncheck "Automatically manage signing", then check it again and reselect the Team.
+Xcode then fixed whatever was causing the issue on its own

+Issue: Physical iPhone device complains on untrusted developer issues

+Solution: Open Settings -> General -> Profiles & Device Management.
+Tap on your app in Developer App section, push on the trust button and confirm the modal.

 ## Contribute